Ready Player One (film): Plot

 Art3mis' player Samantha Cook takes Wade in.
 Together, they realize the second challenge relates to Halliday's regret of not pursuing a relationship with Kira.
 Along with Aech, Daito, and Sho, Parzival and Art3mis search for the Overlook Hotel's recreation.
 Art3mis asks Kira to dance and wins the Jade Key.
 Sorrento's subordinate F'Nale Zandor storms the Gunters' hideout, taking Samantha to an IOI Loyalty Center to pay off her father's debt.
 Wade escapes with the help of the other High-5 users, Helen Harris (Aech), Toshiro (Daito), and Zhou (Sho) in Helen's truck.
-Samantha escapes confinement after hacking Sorrento's OASIS rig.
+Samantha escapes confinement after Wade and others hack Sorrento's OASIS rig.

-The third challenge is found in Castle Anorak on Planet Doom, where players must guess Halliday's favorite Atari 2600 game to earn the Crystal Key. iR0k places a forcefield around the castle using the Orb of Osuvox, but Art3mis can disable it.
+The third challenge is found in Castle Anorak on Planet Doom, where players must guess Halliday's favorite Atari 2600 game to earn the Crystal Key. iR0k places a forcefield around the castle using the Orb of Osuvox, but Art3mis eventually disables it.
 The High-5 lead an army of OASIS players against the Sixers.
 Sorrento fights back but Aech, Daito, and Art3mis destroy his avatar.
-Parzival destroys Samantha's avatar, allowing her to flee IOI while the High-5 picks her up, and reaches the console, but Sorrento detonates the Cataclyst bomb, wiping out every avatar on Planet Doom including himself.
+Parzival destroys Samantha's avatar, allowing her to flee IOI while the High-5 pick her up, and reaches the console, but Sorrento uses the Cataclyst bomb to wipe out every avatar on Planet Doom including himself.

 Parzival survives using an extra life coin given to him earlier by the Curator in a bet.
-He plays the 1980 game Adventure, winning the Crystal Key by locating Warren Robinett's Easter egg.
-He uses the three keys to enter a treasure room, where Anorak offers him a contract to sign.
+He plays the 1980 game Adventure and wins the Crystal Key by locating Warren Robinett's Easter egg.
+He uses the three keys to enter a treasure room where Anorak offers him a contract.
 Parzival recognizes it as the one Morrow signed when Halliday forced him out of Gregarious Games and refuses to sign it.
-Anorak transforms into Halliday, who expresses his regrets in life, handing over the Easter egg.
-The bombing results in the arrests of Sorrento and F'Nale.
+Anorak transforms into Halliday, who expresses his regrets in life and hands over the Easter egg.
+Sorrento and F'Nale are arrested in the aftermath of the bombing.

 Ogden Morrow appears, revealing he is the Curator.
 Wade decides to run the OASIS with the High-5, inviting Morrow to join them as a consultant.
 As the IOI Loyalty Centers shut down, the High-5 make the controversial choice to close the OASIS every Tuesday and Thursday, so people can spend more time in the real world.